 At Herne Junior School, we help our pupils to gain a coherent knowledge and understanding of Britain’s past and that of the wider world.
 We foster their curiosity to know more about the past and equip them to ask perceptive questions, think critically, weigh evidence, sift arguments, and develop perspective and judgement.
 History helps them to understand the complexity of people’s lives, the process of change, the diversity of societies and relationships between different groups, as well as their own identity and the challenges of their time.
 It will help shape their understanding of the world they live in, how society, beliefs and traditions that have developed over time have influenced our culture and values.
 We aim to work collaboratively to become ‘History Detectives’, using primary and secondary sources following the six step enquiry approach.
-We adopt an imaginative and creative curriculum approach exploring our local area and community where possible for example, completing an archaeological dig at The Heath, an archaeological dig in the school’s grounds and at Butser Ancient Farm.
+We adopt an imaginative and creative curriculum model exploring our local area and community where possible, for example, completing archaeological digs at The Heath, in the school’s grounds and at Butser Ancient Farm.
 When appropriate members of the local community are invited to share their experiences with the children.

-Our pupils learn key facts and concepts alongside skills such as chronology, characteristic features, continuity and change, cause and consequence, historical significance, historical interpretation and historical enquiry and how this has influenced our values as a society today.
+Our pupils learn key facts and concepts such as chronology, characteristic features, continuity and change, cause and consequence, historical significance, historical interpretation and historical enquiry and how this has influenced our values as a society today.

 - Year 3 – Herne Histories: A Journey through the Ages (Stone Age, Bronze Age & Iron Age) and Rocking Romans.

 - Year 4 –Saxons Vs Vikings, Portal to the Past (British Study WW2).